fair-research/bdbag/examples/README.md

 (so far, just one) to illustrate the use the **bdbag** utilities for various purposes.
 Some of these examples might eventually become additional utilities, but for now they are provided as is, with no commitments as to quality or support.
-That said, pleae do notify us of any problems, comments, or suggestions by filing an issue.
+That said, please do notify us of any problems, comments, or suggestions by filing an issue.

 ### Dependencies